yoelhor/aad-b2c-spring-security-saml/readme.md

 1. The password to the samlKeystore.jks is `nalle123`
 1. Type `yes`, and click **enter**

-Note: if the certificate exists you can remove by using followoing commans
+Note: if the certificate exists you can remove by using following command
 - **List** all certificate: `keytool -list -v -keystore samlKeystore.jks`
 - **Delete** a certificate: `keytool -delete -alias b2c -keystore samlKeystore.jks`
 - **Import**: `keytool -importcert -alias b2c -file b2c.cer -keystore samlKeystore.jks`